-The amounts shown for exploration and evaluation assets do not necessarily represent or future values.
+The amounts shown for exploration and evaluation assets do not necessarily represent present or future values.
 Their recoverability is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and evaluation and future profitable production or proceeds from the disposition thereof.

-i) Contingent consideration
+i) Contingent consideration payable

-Contingent consideration from an asset acquisition is recognized when: (i) the conditions associated with the contingency are met; (ii) the Company has a present legal or constructive obligation that can be estimated reliably; and (iii) and it is probable that an outflow of economic benefits will be required to settle the obligation.
+Contingent consideration payable is recognized when: (i) the conditions associated with the contingency are met (see note 14(b)); (ii) the Company has a present legal or constructive obligation that can be estimated reliably; and (iii) and it is probable that an outflow of economic benefits will be required to settle the obligation.